The following information is being disclosed for the purposes of Rule 26 of the AIM Rules

 The Board meets at least four times per calendar year.
 It has established an Audit Committee, a Remuneration Committee and an AIM Rules Compliance and Disclosures Committee, which are set out in more detail below.
+The Company is currently, per the update announced in February 2020 establishing a Sustainability Committee.
 At this stage, the Board does not consider it necessary to establish a separate Nominations Committee.
 It shall continue to monitor the need to match resources to its operational performance and costs and the matter will be kept under review going forward.

 Attendance at Board and Committee Meetings

 The Company reports annually on the number of Board and Committee meetings held during the year and the attendance record of individual Directors.
 To date in the current financial year the Directors have a good record of attendance at such meetings.
 In order to be efficient, the Directors meet formally and informally both in person and by telephone.
 To date there have been at least quarterly meetings of the Board, and the volume and frequency of such meetings is expected to continue at this rate.

 The Board currently consists of four Directors.
 The Company believes that the current balance of skills and experience in the Board as a whole, reflects a very broad range of commercial and professional skills across geographies and industries and all of the Directors have experience in public markets.